tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 ## More Efficient DataFlow

 To work with larger datasets (or smaller networks, or more/better GPUs) you could be severely bounded by CPU or disk speed of a single machine.
-One way is to optimize the preprocessing routine (e.g. write something in C++ or use TF reading operators).
+One way is to optimize the preprocessing routine, for example:

+1. Write some preprocessing steps in C++ or use better libraries
+2. Move certain preprocessing steps (e.g. mean/std normalization) to TF operators which may be faster
+3. Transfer less data, e.g. use uint8 images rather than float32.

 Another way to scale is to run DataFlow in a distributed fashion and collect them on the training machine.
 E.g.:
 ```python